Immunology, Algemene Pathologie (General Pathology I) and General Pathology II

 You will be able to explain epidemiological terms and apply these to simple epidemiological problems.

-You will be able to give examples of infection prevention and control measures.
+You will be able to give examples of infection prevention and control measures for specific infectious diseases.

 Mode of instruction

 Ryan and Ray, Sherris Medical Microbiology.
-An Introduction to Infectious Diseases.
-4th edition.
-Mc Graw-Hill, 2004.
+5th edition.
+Mc Graw-Hill, 2010.